- Ethics of Scientific publications

-- decision to publish the article solely on the basis of expert independent reviewers and opinions of the members of the editorial Board;
+- decides to publish the article solely on the basis of peer-review by independent reviewers and opinions of the members of the Editorial Board;

-- according to confidential information about a submitted manuscript to only authors and reviewers;
+- does not disclose confidential information about the submitted manuscript to anyone other than authors and reviewers;

-- removes from consideration of the submitted article if there is a conflict of interest;
+- removes from consideration the submitted article if there is a conflict of interest;

-- take appropriate responsive action upon receipt of a complaint of ethical character on the presented manuscript or published article (notification of the author, the discussion of the complaint by the editorial Board, publication, corrections);
+- takes adequate response when an ethical complaint is received on the submitted manuscript or published article (notification of the author, discussion of the complaint at the Editorial Board, publication of corrections);

-- if necessary, recommendations for citing papers based on their scientific significance, with the aim of improving the material presented.
+- if necessary, give recommendations for citing works based on their scientific significance, with the aim of improving the presented material.

-- maintains confidentiality and not to disclose information about the submitted manuscripts with third parties, with the exception of the reviewers.
-Correspondence with the author is confidential;
+- maintains confidentiality without disclosing information about the submitted manuscript to third parties, with the exception of reviewers; correspondence with the author is confidential;

-- editorial policy to ensure maximum transparency and full reporting to the author; if the process of review and consideration takes more time, the author notified via e-mail;
+- adopts editorial policy, ensuring maximum transparency and full reporting to the author; if the process of review and consideration takes more time, the author is notified via e-mail;

 - protects the rights of third parties from unauthorized use of content (plagiarism) – persons convicted of plagiarism will lose opportunities for publication in the journal.
-The editorial Board of the journal on their pages can publicize which became known to it cases of plagiarism;
+The Editorial Board of the journal can publicize on its pages the cases of plagiarism that have become known to it;

-- in case of rejection of the manuscript or sending it back for revision the editorial is the authors justifying its decision;
+- in case of rejection of the manuscript or sending it back for revision, the Editorial Board submits to the authors the reasons for its decision;

 - doesn't allow to print materials with incorrect links and incorrect borrowings;

-- the editorial Board encourages the authors to improve the quality submitted to the journal through the scientific review and redaction of articles;
+- assists the authors in improving the quality of the papers submitted to the editorial office through scientific review and literary editing of articles;

-- the editors are obliged to make fair and unbiased decisions independent from commercial interests, and to organize the process of unbiased review.
+- undertakes to make fair and impartial decisions that are not dependent on commercial interests, and organize a process of objective review.

-- The authors are responsible for the contents of this publication.
+- are responsible for the contents of this publication.

-- The authors should carefully check all calculations, data presentation, formulated their documentation and evidence.
+- should carefully check all calculations, data submitted, documentation and evidence they formulate.

-- Authors should not copy from other publications references to the work with which they themselves are not familiar.
+- should not copy from other publications references to works that they themselves have not read.

-- The responsibility for the proper definition of authorship entirely rests with the authors.
+- the responsibility for the proper definition of authorship lies entirely with the authors themselves.

-- accepts (reports editor) for review only those manuscripts for which assessment he has enough knowledge and which it can proreagiruete in a timely manner;
+- agrees (informs the Editor) to review only those manuscripts for which he has sufficient knowledge and which he can review a timely manner;

-- respects the confidentiality of the review and not reveal any details of a manuscript, or reviews during or after reviewing to anyone except those persons to whom it is allowed by the journal;
+- respects the confidentiality of the review and does not disclose any details of the manuscript or review during or after reviewing to anyone, except those who are allowed by the journal;

-- does not use information obtained in the course of the review, for their own benefit or benefit of other persons or entities or harm to other persons or diskreditieren other persons;
+- does not use information obtained during the review, for own benefit or benefit of other persons, or for causing harm to others or discrediting others;

 - does not talk directly to the authors without prior permission of the journal;

-- according to the editors about potential conflicts of interest and seeks advice in the magazine, if he is not sure whether the existing situation is a conflict of interest or not;
+- informs the Editors about possible conflicts of interest and applies for advice to the journal, if he is not sure whether the current situation is a conflict of interest or not;

-- not allow to the content of the review was influenced by the origin of the manuscript, by the nationality, religious affiliation, political or other views of its sponsors or commercial considerations;
+- does not allow the content of the review to be affected by the origin of the manuscript, nationality, religious affiliation, political or other views of its authors or commercial considerations;

-- writing a review objectively and constructively, refraining from hostile or inflammatory statements, and also from defamatory or derogatory comments.
+- writes a review objectively and constructively, refraining from hostile or inflammatory statements, as well as from slanderous or humiliating comments.